 A: It is not recommended for individuals to nominate themselves.

 Q: Who can submit a nomination?

 A: Any member of WCM/NYP community can submit a nomination, as well as patients.
 Faculty and supervisors can nominate their staff, employees can nominate their supervisors, and coworkers can nominate one another.
 Nominations can also be submitted by alumni, students, and people within the WCM community who would like to recognize a WCM employee's work.

 Q: Who is eligible to receive an RRR award?

 A: These awards are intended primarily to acknowledge the work of benefits-eligible employees.
 Areas of service reviewed are: clinical support, administrative and sponsored research.
-These areas cover all academic non-faculty staff, such as nurse practitioners and physician assistants.
+These areas cover all academic non-faculty staff and staff associates on Weill Department of Medicine payroll, such as nurse practitioners and physician assistants.
 These awards are not intended to recognize research or teaching accomplishments.
 Subcontractors, consultants and temporary employees are not eligible for RRR awards.

 Q: Does my nominee have to meet every criteria of the STAR performance categories?

 A: A nominee does not have to meet every criteria, but they should meet most of the criteria.

 A: The RRR committee reviews all nominations and scores them based on how well they demonstrate specific criteria.
 It is very helpful to the committee if the nominator responds to each of the four Star Performer questions regarding the nominee.
 The committee also considers the diversity of the pool of recipients.
 Effort is made to include the most broadly representative group possible.
 However, the standard of excellence is the primary factor.